 The medial campaign was established by the Military Disability Support Unit just last year to provide integrated health services to injured war veterans and their families.
 Many injured and disabled veterans that live in rural areas don’t have access to proper medical facilities, and transportation to a military hospital can be extremely difficult.
 That is one reason why these campaigns are so well received.
 They bring a form a relief and an array of much needed services, absolutely free of charge, to some of the people that need it most.

-Disabled Veterans and their families can receive not only medical attention such as; clinical consultations, eye exams and dental work, but they also have access to other much needed services such as; prosthetics repairs and adjustments, psychological consultations, free legal services, and even career counselling.
+Disabled Veterans and their families can receive not only medical attention such as clinical consultations, provisions for pure optical lenses, eye exams and dental work, but they also have access to other much needed services such as; prosthetics repairs and adjustments, psychological consultations, free legal services, and even career counselling.
 The campaign in San Miguel was the seventh of its kind this year and provided care to more than 150 veterans with disabilities in the area.
 Every month the Unit visits one of the 14 different departments in El Salvador.

 Lieutenant Colonel Edwin Juarez serves as the Director of the Disability Support Unit and is also the Secretary of the Board of Directors for the Survivor Network.
 Lt.
 Col. Juarez has many aspirations for the future of the medical campaign and is proud to be involved with the Survivor Network.